tyrkgithub/Code-Quiz/README.md

   <br/>

-  <p>To complete this task I refered to the portfolio I made in week two.
-I then used code from getbootstrap.com for the nav and jumbotron, as well as from mdbootstrap.com for the footer<br/>
+  <p>This week to complete this task I utilised my one-on-one tutoring session to help me debug my code.
+I used w3schools to conduct further studies into JSON, getItem and setItem.<br/>
  <br/>

   <br/>